 Following their first meeting in March-April 2010, the ten representatives of the AICHR undertook the development of rules of procedure and a five-year work plan.
 The AICHR’s next substantive project was the preparation and adoption of a regional human rights declaration.

 ASEAN Human Rights Declaration

-On November 18, 2012, the ASEAN adopted the ASEAN Human Rights Declaration, which is described as “a roadmap for the regional human rights development.”
+On November 18, 2012, ASEAN adopted the ASEAN Human Rights Declaration, which is described as “a roadmap for the regional human rights development.”
 [ASEAN] Earlier drafts of the Declaration were criticized by civil society as “fall[ing] short of international human rights law and standards” including in the area of gender identity and sexual orientation.
 [IGLHRC] Upon the Declaration’s adoption, widespread criticism – including from the UN High Commissioner for Human Rights – remained focused on the Declaration’s wording.

-Civil society has specifically criticized Articles 6 through 8 of the Declaration for including language that limited the protection of certain fundamental rights.
+Civil society has specifically criticized articles 6 through 8 of the Declaration for including language that limited the protection of certain fundamental rights.
 Article 6 states:

 The enjoyment of human rights and fundamental freedoms must be balanced with the performance of corresponding duties as every person has responsibilities to all other individuals, the community and the society where one lives.

 Article 7 requires that rights be considered “in the regional and national context bearing in mind different political, economic, legal, social, cultural, historical and religious backgrounds.”
 Finally, Article 8 provides that the exercise of fundamental rights could be limited for the purpose of safeguarding public morals, thereby including a limitation rights groups said had been used in the past to justify discrimination and the deprivation of human rights on the basis of social, cultural, and religious grounds.
 [The Diplomat]